-- (1) Includes a £463.5 million (2022: £227.9 million) non-cash inflation uplift expense in relation to the group's index-linked debt and £1.5 million (2022: £1.5 million) interest expense on lease liabilities, representing the unwinding of discounting applied to future lease payments. - (2) Includes foreign exchange gains of £20.6 million (2022: £4.4 million gains), excluding those on instruments measured at fair value through profit or loss.
-These losses are largely offset by fair value gains on derivatives. - (3) Under the provisions of IFRS 9 'Financial Instruments', a £6.3 million gain (2022: nil) resulting from changes to the foreign currency basis spread are recognised in other comprehensive income rather than profit or loss as they relate to items designated in an accounting hedge relationship. - (4) Under the provisions of IFRS 9 'Financial instruments', a £4.8 million fair value loss (2022: £4.1 million loss) due to changes in the group's own credit risk is recognised in other comprehensive income rather than within profit or loss. - (5) These swap contracts are not designated within an IFRS 9 hedge relationship and are, as a result, classed as 'held for trading' under the accounting standard.
-These derivatives form economic hedges and, as such, management intends to hold these through to maturity. - (6) Includes £31.8 million income (2022: £33.2 million) due to net interest on derivatives and debt under fair value option and £56.2 million expense (2022:£28.3 million expense) due to non-cash inflation uplift on index-linked derivatives.
-Fair value movements excluding this net income are deducted to reach underlying finance expense, which forms part of the group's alternative performance measures (APMs) as set out on page 46.
+- (1) Includes a £463.5 million (2022: £227.9 million) non-cash inflation uplift expense repayable on maturity in relation to the group's index-linked debt and £1.5 million (2022: £1.6 million) interest expense on lease liabilities, representing the unwinding of the discounting applied to future lease payments. - (2) Includes foreign exchange losses of £20.6 million (2022: £4.3 million losses).
+These gains/losses are largely offset by fair value losses/gains on derivatives. - (3) Under the provisions of IFRS 9 'Financial Instruments', a £6.3 million gain (2022: £1.8 million gain) resulting from changes to the foreign currency basis spread are recognised in other comprehensive income rather than profit or loss as they relate to items designated in an accounting hedge relationship. - (4) Under the provisions of IFRS 9 'Financial Instruments', a £4.8 million gain (2022: nil) due to changes in the group's own credit risk is recognised in other comprehensive income rather than within profit or loss. - (5) These swap contracts are not designated within an IFRS 9 hedge relationship and are classed as 'held for trading' under the accounting standard.
+These derivatives form economic hedges and, as such, management intends to hold these through to maturity. - (6) Includes £31.8 million income (2022: £33.2 million) due to net interest on derivatives and debt under fair value option and £56.2 million expense (2022: £28.3 million expense) due to non-cash inflation uplift on index-linked derivatives.